metaphorlism/redux-react/README.md

 export default counterSlice.reducer;
 ```

-After that add counter reducer to store reducer like the top.
+After that add a counter reducer to store the reducer like the top.

 ### Redux Provider

-Add redux provider at the root, so we can use the data through the app.
+Add a redux provider at the root so that we can use the data through the app.

 ```jsx
 import React from "react";